 - Eliminating food groups from the menu on specific days

-One way that the GM plan helps you lose weight is by encouraging intake of whole, unprocessed foods with plenty of fruits and vegetables.
+One way that the GM plan helps you lose weight is by encouraging the intake of whole, unprocessed foods with plenty of fruits and vegetables.

 Additionally, many of the foods in this plan, such as fruits, vegetables, and soups, have higher water content, which may increase feelings of fullness, thereby reducing daily food intake (3).